setup* functions that are contained within setupProjectR/setupProject.R

 A GIT REPOSITORY WITH SUBMODULES: THIS FUNCTION WILL ONLY EVALUTE PATHS.
 This can

-be set with the option(SpaDES.project.useGit = xxx)
+be set with the option(SpaDES.project.useGit = xxx).

 Optional.
-A vector of packages that must exist in the libPaths
+A vector of packages that must exist in the libPaths.

-, i.e., these will be installed, but
+This will be passed to Require::Install, i.e., these will be installed, but

 not attached to the search path.
-See also the require
+See also the require argument.
+To force skip

 of package installation (without assessing modules), set packages = NULL